City problem · Geneva

 Stage one: pull the four scan points.
 The US-equivalent regulatory framework.
 The named recognition or MOU statement where it exists.
 The audit-and-supervision regime restated in US-comparable language.
 The US point of contact for vendor-risk follow-up.
 These four pieces of substance exist inside the Swiss regulatory record.
 They have to be extracted and assembled in one place.

-Stage two: rebuild the regulatory surface for US legal reading.
-The regulatory page on the website is rewritten in the order the US reader scans.
+Stage two: rebuild the regulatory surface for US legal evaluation.
+The regulatory page on the website is rewritten in the order the US buyer scans.
 The trust-and-security page mirrors the same four points.
-The vendor-onboarding pack is rebuilt to answer the four points before the US reader asks.
+The vendor-onboarding pack is rebuilt to answer the four points before the US buyer asks.
 The RFP response template includes the four points in the regulatory section verbatim.
-The wording is consistent across surfaces so the US reader hears one story.
+The wording is consistent across surfaces so the US buyer hears one story.

-This work fits inside a Market Entry Sprint (six to ten weeks, one regulatory surface, one US enterprise segment), a Cross-Border Build (three to six months, full US enterprise surface), or a Group Partnership (monthly retainer, twelve-month minimum, for groups with multiple US-facing regulated entities).
-Pricing is confirmed in discovery, not on the public site.
+This work fits inside a Market-Entry Marketing Sprint (six to ten weeks, one regulatory surface, one US enterprise segment), a Cross-Border Marketing Build (three to six months, full US enterprise surface), or a Global Marketing Partnership (monthly retainer, twelve-month minimum, for groups with multiple US-facing regulated entities).
+Pricing is discussed privately after GMA knows the work needed.

 Before rebuild (Swiss register only)After rebuild (Swiss substance, US scan order)